Railway vs Render 2026: Cost, Speed & Which to Pick

 Render Pricing

 Render’s fixed pricing makes budgeting predictable.
-You know exactly what you’ll pay each month, regardless of traffic spikes.
+You know exactly what you will pay each month, regardless of traffic spikes.

 Cost Comparison for Typical Apps